Feedback Capacity of the Continuous-Time ARMA(1,1) Gaussian Channel: Introduction

 \item[2.]
 For the AWGN channel as in (\ref{AWGN1}) or (\ref{AWGN2}), it is a classical result that $C_{nfb}(P)=P/2$ and feedback does not increase the channel capacity, that is to say, $C_{fb}(P)=P/2$ (see, e.g.,~\cite{ihara1993information,kadota1971mutual,shannon1948mathematical}).
-Moreover, $C_{fb}(P)$ can be achieved by a linear feedback coding scheme that maximizes the channel mutual information and minimizes the filtering error simultaneously \cite{ihara1973optimal,liptser1974optimal,ihara1974coding}. \end{itemize}
+Moreover, $C_{fb}(P)$ can be achieved by an additive feedback coding scheme that maximizes the channel mutual information and minimizes the filtering error simultaneously \cite{ihara1973optimal,liptser1974optimal,ihara1974coding}. \end{itemize}